rodrigorodrigues/microservices-design-patterns/README.md

 * [X] C# - Add Service using C#/.NET Framework - `Used Claude Agent`
 * [X] Clojure - Add Service using Clojure - `Used Claude Agent`
 * [X] Add Android Client - `Used Claude Agent`

+### Superpowers SDD Workflow

+This project uses the [Superpowers](https://github.com/obra/superpowers) agentic skills framework with **Subagent-Driven Development (SDD)**.
+This framework is located in the `.junie` folder and provides structured workflows for development tasks.

+#### How to execute the steps

+When working with an AI agent (like Junie), the workflow follows these mandatory steps:

+1.  **Brainstorming**: Refine the idea, explore design options, and produce a design doc.
+2.  **Using Git Worktrees**: Create an isolated branch and workspace for the task.
+3.  **Writing Plans**: Create a detailed, step-by-step task plan with exact file paths.
+4.  **Subagent-Driven Development**: Execute each task in the plan using a fresh subagent with a two-stage review process.
+5.  **Test-Driven Development (TDD)**: Always write tests first (RED), implement the minimal code (GREEN), and then REFACTOR.
+6.  **Requesting Code Review**: Perform reviews between tasks to ensure quality and plan compliance.
+7.  **Finishing a Development Branch**: Verify all tests, perform final checks, and merge/PR the work.

+#### The `.junie` folder

+The `.junie` folder contains:
+- `skills/`: A library of specific instructions (SKILL.md) for different development activities (e.g., `test-driven-development`, `systematic-debugging`).
+- `guidelines.md`: Project-specific rules and the mandatory SDD workflow order.

+AI agents are instructed to check these skills before any action to ensure consistency and high-quality output.

 ### References
 [Pattern Microservice Architecture](https://microservices.io/patterns/microservices.html)